Births, deaths and marriages

 Registering a birth

-Babies born in the Netherlands must be registered at the municipality in which the birth took place within three days (extended during weekends and public holidays).
+Babies born in the Netherlands must be registered at the municipality in which the birth took place within 3 days (extended during weekends and public holidays).
 You will need to have decided on the baby’s first and surnames to register them.
 Birth registration typically requires an appointment in person and is done by one or both of the parents.
-Check with the municipality if someone else is allowed to complete the registration on your behalf, or if registration cannot take place within the three-day period.
+Check with the municipality if someone else is allowed to complete the registration on your behalf, or if registration cannot take place within the 3 day period.

 In Amsterdam, babies born at either the Amsterdam UMC or the BovenIJ hospital can also be registered there.